 Once someone has downloaded your app from one of the app stores and opened it, the first thing your members will see is the launch screen.
-This will be skinned to present your brand.
 This screen is shown for a few seconds while the app is loading in the background.
-Please note, this image can only be changed with an app update.

 Following Apple’s App Store guidelines, members can also choose to skip the registration process.
 This will limit the levels of interaction available to your members.
 For example, they will not be able to comment or post without registering.

 We also offer email verification.
 If this is turned on, the member will receive an email with a link which they will need to click on to validate their email address and become a verified member.

 Here you can see the process members experience when they sign up